 The beautiful Niobrara River attracts thousands of visitors every year.
 Designated as a National Scenic River by Congress in 1991, it’s also part of the National Parks family.
 The river winds through deep canyons with high cliffs, around pine-topped hills, and past many waterfalls.
 Trips down the river can be made by canoe, tube, kayak, and even stock tank!
 And your journey can last anywhere from a few hours to a few days.

 The Valentine City Park is located just outside of town on North Main Street.
 Stately oak trees surround Minnechaduza Creek, which flows through the 40-acre park.
 It is open year-round and offers camping, fishing, a disc golf course, and hiking on more than a mile of trails.
-There is a rentable pavilion with a full kitchen and seating for up to 80 people.
+There is a rentable pavilion with a full kitchen and seating for up to 80 people and restrooms which offer free hot showers.
 A Girl Scout cabin on the northwest end of the park is also available for rent.
-RV camper pads are available near the restrooms, which offer free hot showers.
 Just across the road, the Mill Pond is a small stocked lake with fishing docks and a boat ramp.
 Only electric motors are allowed on boats.
 Down the road is the fish hatchery pond, which is also stocked and offers great fishing.

 The Cowboy Trail rails to trails project converted the abandoned Chicago and Northwestern railroad into a crushed limestone trail with wooden decked bridges.
 Currently, the trail is open from Valentine east to Norfolk—almost 200 miles!
 It is planned to eventually go west to Chadron for a total of 320 miles.
 One of the most spectacular parts of the trail is the old train trestle that crosses the Niobrara River just outside of Valentine.
 It is a quarter of a mile long and towers 150 feet above the river.
 The view is breathtaking!